Acts 17:24-34

 So having taught them about God, having unpacked the moral implications of his teaching, Paul presses them for a verdict.
 He presses them to a decision.
 He exhorts them to repent.
 Look at verse 30.
 “The times of ignorance God overlooked, but now he commands all people everywhere to repent.”
 Okay, does that mean Filipino people?
 Yeah.
 Does that mean Chinese people?
 Yeah.
 Does that mean Russian people?
 Yeah.
 What about Europeans?
 Yep, them too.
 What about Africans?
 Yes.
 What about Americans, South Americans, Canadians even, eh?
 Yes, all of them.
 All of them are to repent because God has the right to wipe out mankind in his wrath for one little seeming peccadillo of a sin, like a white lie.
 Yeah, he can wipe us out for that.
 Even more so, for idolatry.
 Even more so for not showing gratitude.

 In fact, not only does he have the right to do that, he’s bound by his holy and righteous nature to judge all sin and every sin.
 Instead, though, for the Gentile nations, God has shown remarkable patience.
 He’s continued to demonstrate mercy and kindness and common grace.
-He’s continued to this very point to overlook and instead of wrath, he’s given them food to eat.
+He has continued to this very point to overlook and instead of wrath, he’s given them food to eat.
 He’s given them air to breathe.
 He’s given them marriages to rejoice in.
 Babies to kiss.
 All the provision of God’s goodness in creation and in providence.
 Man owes God his exclusive worship, his absolute allegiance, his love and devotion, his sincere and profound gratitude.

-Look at that word “repentance.”
+But Romans 1:21, “The didn’t honor him as God or give thanks to him.”
+Hmm.
+He’s been merciful to overlook past ignorance, “but now he commands all people everywhere to repent.”
+Now.
+Why now?
+Because of Jesus Christ.
+Look at that word repentance.
 He’s calling everyone to repent.
 It’s a very important part of the Gospel message.
 It’s essential, we can even say, it’s not the Gospel without calling people to repentance.
 John the Baptist preached repentance, Matthew 3:2, saying, “Repent, the kingdom of heaven is at hand.”
 Jesus preached repentance.
-He came, Matthew 4:17, very first words, “From that time Jesus began to preach, saying, ‘Repent, for the kingdom of heaven is at hand.’”
+He came, very first words, Matthew 4:17, “From that time Jesus began to preach, saying, ‘Repent, for the kingdom of heaven is at hand.’”
 Peter preached repentance on the day of Pentecost.
 Acts 2:28, he said, “Repent, and be baptized every single one of you in the name of Jesus Christ for the forgiveness of your sins.”

 Paul, throughout his ministry and the main message of his ministry, both to Jews and to Gentiles was a message of repentance.
 Acts 26:20, he said his message, he reports that his own message is, this is how he summarized it is that, “They should repent and turn to God, performing deeds in keeping with their repentance.”
 Is that what you do?
 Do you call people to repentance?
 Do we expect people to perform deeds in keeping with repentance?
 We should.
 Preaching repentance is not only biblical, it is required if we are to be faithful to the true message of the Gospel.

 So what does repentance mean?
-The word “repent” is the word metanoeo, metanoeo.
-Literally, “to change the mind.”
-“Mind” is the word noe.
+The word, repent, is the word metanoeo.
+Metanoeo, literally, to change the mind.
+Mind, is the word noe.
 We’re not talking about a flippant, superficial change of mind.
-“I wanted chocolate ice cream, but I changed my mind.
-I want vanilla, now.”
+I wanted chocolate ice cream, but I’ve changed my mind.
+I want vanilla, now.
 That’s not really what we’re talking about.
 We’re talking about something much, much deeper.
-But even in that illustration of chocolate verse vanilla, what does the change of mind indicate?
+But even in that illustration of chocolate versus vanilla, what does the change of mind indicate?
 You don’t buy chocolate and you buy vanilla, right?
 The change of mind affects your actions.

 So repentance, in this sense, is what we might call a paradigm shift.
 It’s a radical break with a former way of thinking, to convert, to think entirely in an entirely different way.
 And this change of mind goes deep.
 It goes all the way down into the heart to decision-making central so that all life decisions are run through the grid of this new direction.
 Repentance is a radical change of affections.
-Forsaking all idolatry, like Paul said about the Thessalonians.
+Forsaking all idolatry, like Paul said about the, fir, the Thessalonians.
 Forsaking all idolatry to worship and serve the living God.

 That’s why we understand biblically that faith and repentance are gifts of God.
 They flow out of divine regeneration by the Spirit of God.
 Like faith, repentance is not generated by a dead sinner, someone who’s a corpse.
 It requires the quickening power of the Holy Spirit.
 And that’s these Athenian philosophers.
 That’s what they’re facing.
 Having heard the truth, they’re not allowed to stay the same.
 They’re no longer ignorant; they’re informed, and they must repent.
 They must abandon their man-centered philosophies and pursue an entirely new direction in their thought life, one of worship and gratitude to God.
 And you know what?
 That’s going to change their out, external actions.
 It’s going to change their associations.
 It’s going to change what they say.
 It’s going to change the things that they participate in, isn’t it?